dsagman/picat/readme_hkj copy.md

 These algorithms can reduce the time to find a solution from hours to fractions of a second, but learning all of them and implementing them for a specific problem can be challenging.
 Enter Picat!

-Picat has multiple built-in solvers: Boolean Satisfiability (SAT), Mixed-Integer Programming (MIP), Satisfiability Modulo Theories (SMT), and Finite Domain (FD) Constraint Programming (CP).
-Incredibly, the interface to all of them is largely the same.
+Picat has multiple built-in solvers: Boolean Satisfiability (SAT), Mixed-Integer Programming (MIP), Satisfiability Modulo Theories (SMT), Finite Domain (FD) Constraint Programming (CP), and a Planner for shortest path/minimum cost.

+Incredibly, the interface to all of them is essentially the same.
 This lets you switch between CP and SAT, for example by just changing and `import` statement.

-There's also the amzaing a Planner for finding minimum cost solutions to problems expressed via actions on a global state.
+hakank: "the interface to all of them" is a little misleading since the planner module is a completely different beast from the other four solvers.

 ## Fibonacci and Tabling